How to Plant, Grow, and Care for Persimmon Trees

 Persimmon trees, whether astringent or not by variety, are common throughout the US.
-We discuss their care and maintenance!
+The fruit is sweet or bitter and used in pies, jellies, and more.
+Sarah Jay discusses their care and maintenance.

 Contents